 Credit by examination also may be received in specific subjects.
-A list of courses for which subject tests are available may be obtained from the Office of Counseling and Testing.
+A booklet listing subject areas that have been approved as well as the testing instruments selected for each subject is available in the Counseling Office.
 Successful performance on a subject test is determined by the academic department which administers the course.